-4.1: Organization of the Faculty into Departments and Division of General Medical Sciences (DGMS)
+4.1: Organization of the Faculty into Departments

-a.
-The Faculty of Medicine shall be organized into departments and DGMS representing academic disciplines as specified in the Constitution of the University Faculty, Article VII, Sec.
-B. Departments and Centers in DGMS shall plan and execute programs of research and scholarship and of professional activity and shall train medical students, graduate students, and, in some cases, undergraduate students in its discipline.
+- a.
+The Faculty of Medicine shall be organized into departments representing academic disciplines as specified in the Faculty Handbook, Chapter 2 (Organization and Constitution of the University Faculty), Article VII, Sec.
+B. Departments and Centers in DGMS shall plan and execute programs of research and scholarship and of professional activity and shall train medical students, graduate students, and, in some cases, undergraduate students in its discipline. - b.

-b.
 Each member of the Faculty of Medicine shall have a primary appointment in an academic department or DGMS, which has departmental status (see Article 4.7).